sefcom/k8s-examples/README.md

 ## Scenarios

-### I have a specific number of tasks I need to run totalling less than a few thousand:
+### I have a specific number of tasks I need to run:
 Check out `indexed_job`!

-### I have a specific number of tasks, but it is more than a few thousand:
-TBD, probably a queue and a replicaset
+If your tasks run more than a thousand or so, please look at `pod_cleaner`.

 ### I have a variable number of tasks, which cannot be determined statically:
 TBD, probably a queue and a replicaset